Back to blog

 This review is based on hands-on testing of Ahrefs Site Explorer, Keywords Explorer, Site Audit, Content Explorer, and Rank Tracker across multiple domains and keyword sets.
 We compared Ahrefs directly against Semrush, SE Ranking, and Moz using the same target keywords and test websites.

-Our evaluation criteria included: backlink index depth, keyword data accuracy (cross-referenced against Google Search Console), site audit coverage, ease of use, pricing value, and API flexibility.
 We also cross-referenced our findings with third-party review data from G2 (4.5/5, 600+ reviews), Capterra (4.7/5, 570+ reviews), and Trustpilot (1.9/5, 300+ reviews).
-The Trustpilot score is notably low — most negative reviews cite the credit-based pricing system introduced in 2024.
+The Trustpilot score is notably low, most negative reviews cite the credit-based pricing system introduced in 2024.

 Disclosure: CrawlRaven is our product, but this review focuses on Ahrefs' strengths and weaknesses as a backlink analysis and keyword research platform.
-Where Ahrefs excels — particularly in backlink data depth — we say so clearly.
+Where Ahrefs excels, particularly in backlink data depth, we say so clearly.
 This is an honest review, not a competitor takedown.

 Sources for this Ahrefs review